cathy7459/EarlyAD-biomarker-frontal/README.md

 1. Projection of candidate genes onto independent bulk datasets
 2. Probe-to-gene mapping and gene-level expression collapse
 3. Data standardization using training statistics
-4. **Feature selection using Elastic Net logistic regression**
+4. Feature selection using Elastic Net logistic regression
 5. Model training and performance evaluation

-Elastic Net was used instead of LASSO to account for **correlated gene expression features.**
+Elastic Net was used instead of LASSO to better account for correlated gene expression features.

 ---